USEPA/power-sector-dev-portal/app/public/content/datavis/design-elements/color.md

   - title: "Sequential Palette"
     level: 3
     content: |
       Sequential scales can be used to show differences in quantitative data.
-For example, a choropleth map showing total CO2 emissions by state might use a sequential color scale.
+For example, a choropleth map showing total CO² emissions by state might use a sequential color scale.
 Darker colors should be used for higher numbers.
 Keep in mind that some lighter colors don’t have high contrast with white backgrounds and may need a darker border (in this case **#274863**, the darkest of this palette) to be accessible.
     image: "/assets/images/datavis/design-elements/color/sequential-palettes.svg"
-  - title: "Diverging Palette"
+  - title: "Divergent Palettes"
     level: 3
     content: |
      If your quantitative data has a clear “midpoint” or “neutral” value, a divergent scale can highlight deviations from that point.
-For example, a choropleth map showing differences between states’ total CO2 emissions and the national average for those emissions might use a divergent color scale.
+For example, a choropleth map showing differences between states’ total CO² emissions and the national average for those emissions might use a divergent color scale.
 Keep in mind that some lighter colors don’t have high contrast with white backgrounds and may need a darker border (in this case **#274863**, **#78312**, or **#5C410A**, the darkest of these palettes) to be accessible.
   - title: "Divergent Palette 1"
     level: 4
     image: "/assets/images/datavis/design-elements/color/divergent-palette-1.svg"